THE MAIN MENU of this

 What the end of the triangle trade and changing world demand for sugar didn't finish off, U.S. National Prohibition did.
 We don't know if there were any operating New England rum distilleries by 1920, but that would have been the final straw for them anyway.
 Consider that Maine was the first state to declare prohibition, and that was in 1854.
 We do know that during Prohibition (as medicinal spirits) and for a few years afterward, in the 1930s, there was rum sold under familiar old brand names such as Medford, Felton, Chapin, Pilgrim, and Everett, but these were bottlings of rum made in the early 1900's, not the New England rum of a century before that.
 There were also American rum marketers who produced brands of rum NOT identified with New England, such as Dillinger, but these were mostly bottlings of rum imported from the West Indies.
 And, of course, there were some marketers who simply purchased the rights to well-known names and used them, just as they did with bourbon and rye whiskey.
 In the '30s one could buy rum labeled "Medford Rum", or "New England Rum", both of which were distilled in Kentucky by the Pogue family's Old Times Distillery.

 Today there is a renaissance in rum production by a new breed of (mostly) young artisan/craft distillers.
 We say "mostly" because one of the best examples, and one of the earliest, is Phil Pritchard in Kelso, Tennessee.
 Phil has been making fine American rum for years, and he isn't particularly interested in duplicating an historical style; he just wants to make the best rum he can.
-That seems to be true of most other American rum distillers as well.
-They can be found all over, but of course the ones in which we are the most interested would be those located in historic rum locations, such as New England.
+That seems to be true of most other American rum distillers as well, including a couple important newcomers in Maryland.
+Others can be found all over, but of course the ones in which we are the most interested would be those located in historic rum locations, such as New England.